 Leftover rice can be stored in a sealed container in the refrigerator for up to 4 days.
 If you plan on storing it for longer, it's best to freeze it.

 To freeze, let the vegan Mexican rice cool completely before transferring it to an airtight container or freezer bag.
-Label and date the container and make sure to use within 3 months.
+Label and date the container and make sure to use it within 3 months.

 Follow us on Facebook, Instagram, and Pinterest to see more recipes.